Sport Performance

 • When did the problem start, and how is it showing up?

-From there, we’ll create a plan that fits the athlete’s goals, personality, and skill level.
-Some sessions are more conversational, while others may involve movement, breathing exercises, or simple visualization techniques.
+From there, we’ll create a plan that fits your goals, personality, and skill level.
+Some sessions are more conversational, while others may involve movement, breathing exercises, or visualization.

 A process — not a quick Fix